mongodb/specifications/source/unified-test-format/unified-test-format.rst

       ``kmsProviders: { aws: { accessKeyId: abc, secretAccessKey: def } }``).
       This is to permit testing conditions where invalid KMS credentials are provided.

-    - ``tlsOptions``: Not supported.
-Drivers MAY internally configure TLS options as needed to satisfy the requirements of certain KMS providers.

 .. _entity_database: